 - During winter months (especially in the northern states and in Canada) many people are reluctant to install a new roof, as well as other exterior projects, because of snow and cold weather.
 So they wait until spring.
 Generally, this is the right approach.
 However, there are some exceptions, which we will discuss below.

 - After the holiday season and the long winter, most people file their tax returns and await the refund checks.

 Once spring rolls around, people catch up on their finances, get tax refunds and are no longer worried about cold weather and snow.
 This is when the spring construction rush begins.
 If possible – avoid installing your roof until May.

 3) Slow(ish) Summer Season

-If your roofing material or geographic location allows for a roof installation during the winter, this is the best time to have a roof installed!
+If your roofing material or geographic location allows for an install during the winter, this is the BEST time to have it done!
 Most roofers are hungry for work and lower their prices in the winter.
-Take advantage of this.

-If however, you live in the southern states or have a metal roof installed, winter is the best time for you to get a high quality installation, with the best (lowest) price, as well as with minimum stress!
+In particular, this is a great time to get a high quality metal roof, with the best (lowest) price, as well as with minimum stress!
+So, take advantage of this.

 Cost per sq. ft.